-As the 2020 hunting season takes place, the Department will implement the following procedures for public and staff health and safety.
+As the 2020 hunting season takes place, the Department has implemented the following procedures for public and staff health and safety.
 Please remember the Department may need to update these provisions to ensure consistency with the latest state and local guidelines and directives.

 Health and Safety/Sanitation

 - Please consider conducting a home health screening (Symptom Screener) before visiting a wildlife area/refuge for hunting or other recreational purposes.

 - All staff and members of the public are required to wear masks and maintain a minimum of six feet distance from others while conducting check station business and participating in recreational programs, including hunting.

 - Staff and the public are encouraged to practice appropriate hand hygiene.